willstudy/iotex-docs/docs/open-testnet.md

 | IOTEX_WALLET_URL | 159.89.223.147:42124 |
 | NODE_ENV | production |

-You’ll end up like the figure below, with the 3rd item `http://yourIP:30100` replaced by the Explorer URL mentioned earlier.
+You’ll end up like the figure below, be sure to replace the 2nd item `http://yourIP:30100` by the Explorer URL mentioned earlier.

 <img src="https://docs.iotex.io/img/heroku-config.png" alt="App config" style="width: 75%; height: 75%;">

 Now you are ready to launch your own IoTeX explorer.
-Click on Open app in the top right of the page, or go to `http://appname.herokuapp.com`, you will see your own IoTeX explorer live in action!
+Click on Open app in the top right of the page, or go to `http://appname.herokuapp.com` (appname is the name you entered at first step), you will see your own IoTeX explorer live in action!